-- 1. In the REC mode, press [BS] (BEST SHOT). - Select "High Speed Night Scene" or "High Speed Night Scene and Portrait" and then press [SET]. - 3.
-When you are ready to shoot, press the shutter button.
+- 1. In the REC mode, press (Continuous Shutter). - 2.
+Select "High Speed Night Scene" or "High Speed Night Scene and Portrait" and then press [SET]. - 3.
+When you are ready to shoot, press the shutter button. - After you press the shutter button, the message "Busy...
+Please wait..." will appear on the monitor screen to indicate that recording is in progress.
+Keep the camera still while this message is displayed.
+The recording process takes some time to complete after the message appears.
+Image shooting is disabled while the message is displayed.

-- When holding the camera by hand while shooting with these BEST SHOT scenes, make sure that the subjects remain as still as possible as the camera shoots the series of images. - Even when holding the camera by hand while shooting with "High Speed Night Scene and Portrait", under certain conditions the camera may shoot only a single image instead of a series of images. - When shooting with "High Speed Night Scene and Portrait", camera movement will cause anti shake to be performed, which can cause the image area to become narrower than normal. - Movement while the camera is mounted on a tripod may cause the camera to erroneously judge it is being hand held. - If surroundings are extremely dark when shooting with "High Speed Night Scene" or "High Speed Night Scene and Portrait", the camera may not be able to shoot at proper brightness due to insufficient exposure. - When shooting with these BEST SHOT scenes, the "ISO Sensitivity" setting is fixed at "AUTO".
+- When holding the camera by hand while shooting with these BEST SHOT scenes, make sure that the subjects remain as still as possible as the camera shoots the series of images. - Even when holding the camera by hand while shooting with "High Speed Night Scene and Portrait", under certain conditions the camera may shoot only a single image instead of a series of images. - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - Movement while the camera is mounted on a tripod may cause the camera to erroneously judge it is being hand held. - If surroundings are extremely dark when shooting with "High Speed Night Scene" or "High Speed Night Scene and Portrait", the camera may not be able to shoot at proper brightness due to insufficient exposure. - When shooting with these BEST SHOT scenes, the "ISO Sensitivity" setting is fixed at "AUTO".